danog/MadelineProto/docs/TD_docs/constructors/updateChannel.md

 ---
 title: updateChannel
-description: Some data about a channel has been changed
+description: Some data about a channel has been changed.
+This update is guaranteed to come before channel identifier is returned to the client, if library knows anything about the channel
 ---
 ## Constructor: updateChannel
 [Back to constructors index](index.md)

-Some data about a channel has been changed
+Some data about a channel has been changed.
+This update is guaranteed to come before channel identifier is returned to the client, if library knows anything about the channel

 ### Attributes: